CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/on-premise/add-observability-to-innovation/Grafana/setup-grafana.md

 # {{< param title >}}

 This guide describes where to get the default Cortex Dashboards from and how to import them for use in Grafana.
-This guide also describes how to export the dashboard for use elsewhere or to save as a backup.
+This guide also explains how to export the dashboard for use elsewhere or to save it as a backup.

-Please ensure that the Installation for [Grafana][] and [Loki][] have been completed before starting this section.
+Please ensure that the Installations for [Grafana][] and [Loki][] have been completed before starting this section.

 ## Configure Loki Data Source in Grafana